ted-spence-avalara/developer-dot/avatax/avatax-demo.md

         </div>
     `;

-    function displayToolTip(center) {
+    function displayToolTip(topLeft) {

-        //Create an infobox that will render in the center of the map. const infobox = new Microsoft.Maps.Infobox(center, {
+        //Create an infobox that will render in the top left of the map. const infobox = new Microsoft.Maps.Infobox(topLeft, {
             htmlContent: infoboxTemplate,
         });